stationops/ecs-stateful-set/README.md

 # StatefulSet CDK Construct

-A reusable AWS CDK construct for deploying **stateful services** (like Zookeeper, Apache Pinot, etc.) on **ECS Fargate** with persistent storage using EBS Volumes and Snapshots with internal service discovery.
+A reusable AWS CDK construct for deploying **stateful services** (like Zookeeper, Apache Pinot, etc.) on **ECS Fargate** with persistent storage using EBS Volume/Snapshots and service discovery.

 Key Features:
 - Stable DNS names for replicas